Dear Emmet and Réa,

 I did all of the obligatory phone calls to your Grans and Great grandparents, I was emotionally drained after that but it felt really good to have managed to do it.

 I don’t really celebrate Easter, which is now just around the corner, but last year I was heartbroken when Easter came and it was yet another thing I would never do with Emmet, now Réa it’s your first Easter.
 We’ve done Christmas.
 Survived that, that was a big emotional gut punch, so Easter should be easier.
 It’s just such a children’s holiday, it breaks my heart with all the crafts and the egg hunts.
 I wanted so much to start a painted egg collection with my future children, decorate Easter bonnets and hide eggs around the garden.
 It is often the little things I find that I miss the most.
 Things like eater bonnets and spring dresses, and now I know that is not in my future as of yet, I will make the most out of what I have and do what I can.
 By the time we get to finally bring home a baby or child, I want to have a killer collection of painted egg decorations like I saw in Germany when we visited my family as a kid.
-In Germany they hand them in windows, on trees and have exquisite Easter wreaths on the doors of the houses.
+In Germany they hang them in windows, on trees and have exquisite Easter wreaths on the doors of the houses.
 I want that it my home.

 I went on a charity shop and antique shop trundle with my friend today in the afternoon.
 We decided that if we were going to be miserable, we should work with what we’ve got, and be miserable outside and together.
 There were a few teary moments but turns out my electric wheelchair does steep hill.
 I did knacker myself trying to get around on my own legs/ butt shuffling about on the floor, my skirt polished the floors nicely!
 I am still supposed to be no weight bearing, but I am not really bothering anymore after months of this.
 Weight bearing or no weight bearing my hips are rubbish.
 So I’m going to experience and explore anyway.
 No point sitting about waiting for it to magicaly get better.